 The law school personal statement provides an opportunity to share your personal background and explain how you will contribute to both the law school classroom and the legal field.
-This component of the law school application personalizes who you are beyond your resume, LSAT scores, and professor recommendations.
+This component of the law school application personalizes who you are beyond your resume, LSAT or GRE score, and professor recommendations.
 Therefore, it is imperative to invest adequate time to ensure the statement accurately captures your values and what makes you unique compared to other competitive law school applicants.
-We at Stratus offer these five tips to help you craft a strong personal statement:
+We at Stratus offer these six tips to help you craft a strong personal statement:

 1. Share an anecdote that highlights your strengths.